c2997108/lastwasm/doc/last-split.rst

 This will favor splices starting at GT (and to a lesser extent GC and AT), and ending at AG (and to a lesser extent AC).
-The output shows the ``don``or and ``acc``eptor dinucleotides.
+The output shows the donor (``don``) and acceptor (``acc``) dinucleotides.

 It also favors splices with introns of typical length, specified by a log-normal distribution (cis-splices).
 However, it allows arbitrary trans-splices between any two places in the genome.

 ``-D10`` sets a very loose significance threshold, so that we can find very short parts of a spliced alignment (e.g. short exons).
 Note that